TarantulaTechnology/Biology-of-Brain-and-Behavior/syllabus.md

 * motor system - how movements are planned and executed

 #### FROM STRUCTURE TO FUNCTION part II - *architecture of emotion and cognition*
-* brain regions responsible for control of attention
+* brain mechanisms responsible for:
-* memory (short and long term)
+- control of attention
-* fear and happieness
+- memory (short and long term)
-* motivation, reward system
+- emotions
-* decision making
+- decision making

 #### NEURAL OSCILLATIONS and BRAIN NETWORKS
 * networks of communicating brain cells/regions - the real building block of cognition